hhelium/NIR_data/README.md

 This code was tested on an Ubuntu 16.04 system.

 ### NIR dataset
-The dataset contains 15936 near-infrared spectra of six types of materials including ceramic, stainless steel, wood, cardboard, plastic and glass.
-A total of 54 different daily used objects were selected.
-This material/objectselection pattern would expand the universality of our datasets.
-For each object 10 sample were selected for data collection and for each sample about 30 nir spectra was gather using SciO sensor depending on the size of the sample.
-To  sum  up, there were six materials, 54 objects, 540 samples and 15936 scans in this dataset.
-In addition, python codes for several preprocesing method are also included.
+1. Contains 15936 near-infrared spectra of six types of materials including
+    * ceramic
+    * stainless steel
+    * wood
+    * cardboard
+    * plastic
+    * glass
+2. A total of 54 different daily used objects were selected.
+    * This material/objectselection pattern would expand the universality of our datasets.
+    * For each object 10 sample were selected for data collection
+    * For each sample about 30 nir spectra was collected using SciO sensor
+    * The number of nir spectra collected for each sample dependon the size of the sample.

+3. Python codes for several preprocesing method are also included.

 ### Application and Usage